What Is a Work Order? (And What to Include in One)

 Using a computerized maintenance management system (CMMS software) or work order software offers numerous advantages compared to a more manual way to track work orders and oversee asset management.
 Here are some key benefits:

-• Increasing productivity and team communication: Work order software allows management to react quickly, as they’ll receive automated alerts regarding service requests, change of task status and any emergency work orders that may arise.
+• Increasing productivity and team communication: Work order software allows management to react quickly, as they’ll receive automated alerts regarding service requests, change of task status and any emergency maintenance that may arise.
 The software also allows for more effective communication between all parties involved in a task through in-app messaging on everyone’s mobile device.

 • Expanding data access and visibility: Work orders can be viewed by all who have access to the software.
 This can include the individual or organization who first brought attention to the problem, the technicians assigned to the task, accountants in control of budgeting and equipment operators waiting for production to resume.

-• Enhancing reporting capabilities: Work order software improves efficiency by automating scheduled work, tracking the steps taken during the repair or maintenance process and creating reports.
+• Enhancing reporting capabilities: Work order software improves efficiency by automating scheduled tasks, tracking the steps taken during the repair or maintenance process and creating reports.
 Real-time updates and communication tools keep everyone involved every step of the way.

 Example of Using Work Order Software

 For an example of how using work order software like Coast can benefit your company, let’s take a look at one manufacturer’s experience.
 Denver, Colo.-headquartered Johns Manville makes insulation and roofing products, and it was facing challenges in tracking and scheduling maintenance tasks manually that led to a backlog of work in its maintenance schedule.
-Once the company implemented the following changes to its work order process, though, productivity significantly improved:
+Once the company implemented the following changes to its process, though, productivity significantly improved:

-• Digitizing the work order process: Johns Manville’s manual work order system was time-consuming and prone to error.
+• Digitizing the work order process: Johns Manville’s manual maintenance system was time-consuming and prone to error.
 Once the company digitized its work orders and allowed maintenance requests to be submitted, reviewed and assigned electronically, less overlap occurred, more preventive maintenance tasks were carried out, and there have been fewer equipment breakdowns ever since.

 • Scheduling and prioritizing maintenance tasks: The software allowed the company to schedule and prioritize maintenance tasks via its automated scheduling and priority settings.
 This allowed management to focus on the most critical projects first.

-• Tracking and monitoring work orders: Implementing work order software allowed Johns Manville to track and monitor task progress in real time, as technicians could update the status of their tasks and provide visibility into their progress.
+• Tracking and monitoring work orders: Implementing software allowed Johns Manville to track and monitor task progress in real time, as technicians could update the status of their tasks and provide visibility into their progress.

 • Centralizing maintenance records: With inventory management and maintenance tasks all in one place, it became easier to access previous task data and maintenance reports.
 Technicians and teams can now identify recurring issues and develop strategies for preventive maintenance.